GeekZoneHQ/logo/README.md

 <!--- REQUIRED -->
 <!--- Explain what the thing ds.
 Use screenshots or videos. -->
-While we don"™t want to be corporate and stuffy, it is important to us that we are represented in the right way as this helps others to find us.
+While we don't want to be corporate and stuffy, it is important to us that we are represented in the right way as this helps others to find us.
 This guide will help you do that correctly!

 The Geek.Zone logo can be used to show affiliation with Geek.Zone or when something is being run by Geek.Zone.
 In either case, it should be included with a link to an appropriate page on Geek.Zone, such as an article, or at very least Geek.Zone itself.
 You are free to use these images as long as you credit Geek.Zone, including a link to http://Geek.Zone, and share them under the
 The Creative Commons Attribution 4.0 International License.
 Publications that are designed by Geek.Zone members, for and on behalf of Geek.Zone, do not need to provide attribution.